simonxiang1/dwm/README.md

 ```
 sudo make install clean
 ```
-Soft dependencies include st, dmenu, mpc, alsa, xbacklight, scrot, and compton.
+Soft dependencies include st, dmenu, mpc, alsa, xbacklight, scrot, polybar, and picom.
 However, you can easily subsitute these for whatever you like in the config.h file.
 Make sure to append 'exec dwm' or some variant to your .xinitrc file.

 ## Features: